 To achieve the nice crisp texture, let the cookies cool on the baking pan for another 5 minutes after you take them out of the oven.
 Then transfer them to a cooling rack to finish and stand back and admire your handiwork!

 My mum used margarine which is made from vegetable oils and something that probably isn't used very often any more.
 However, it is still an option to replace the butter if you want to avoid dairy (just make sure the margarine clearly states that it is dairy-free if you are lactose intolerant).
+You can also try substituting lard 1:1 for the butter which will make a slightly crisper cookie, but it will not have as much flavor.

 You can try using a pre-packaged gluten-free flour blend in place of the brown rice flour and tapioca starch in my recipe, but I cannot guarantee how the cookies will turn out.

-I've got you covered with my post on How to Halve An Egg for Baking Recipes!
+Check out my post on How to Halve An Egg for Baking Recipes!
 I've actually made A QUARTER of this cookie recipe using the technique described to "divide" an egg and the cookies came out great!

 Here are some other gluten-free cookie recipes you might like!